ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab2.md

 this design has data accesses which are fully sequential, FIFOs can be used.
 Another advantage to using FIFOs is that the size of the FIFOs can be directly controlled (not possible in ping-pong buffers where random accesses are allowed).
-11. The memory buffers type can be selected using Vivado HLS Configuration command.
+11. The memory buffers type can be selected using Vitis HLS Configuration command.

 #### Apply Dataflow configuration command, generate the solution, and observe the improved resources utilization.
 1. Select **Solution > Solution Settings…** to access the configuration command settings.